UK approves use of 2nd COVID-19 vaccine with easier storage

 The Oxford-AstraZeneca vaccine is expected to be relied on in many countries because of its low cost, availability and ease of use.
 It can be kept in refrigerators rather than the ultra-cold storage some other vaccines require.
 The company has said it will sell it for $2.50 a dose and plans to make up to 3 billion doses by the end of 2021.

-“We have a vaccine for the world,” said one study leader, Oxford’s Dr. Andrew Pollard.
+“We have a vaccine for the world,” said Pollard.

-The approval comes against a backdrop of soaring infections in the U.K. The number of hospitalized COVID-19 patients has surpassed the first peak of the outbreak in the spring, with authorities blaming a new, more transmissible variant of the virus, first identified in southeast England for the spike.

 Researchers claim the vaccine protected against disease in 62% of those given two full doses and in 90% of those initially given a half dose because of a manufacturing error.
 However, the second group included only 2,741 people — too few to be conclusive.